ahmadaziz6720/GSC_Bottani/README.md

 5. **Access the Application**:
    After starting the application, it should be accessible through your web browser or any other appropriate client, depending on the nature of your Node.js application.

-### Conclusion

-You've successfully set up and started your Node.js application using npm.
-If you encounter any issues or have questions, refer to the project's documentation or seek help from the project maintainers.